Wine Village in Baltimore

 Event Highlights

-- Arts & Crafts marketplace with local and international vendors
+- Arts & Crafts marketplace featuring local and international vendors

-- Live entertainment featuring bands and movie nights
+- Live entertainment including rotating bands and Thursday movie nights

 - Discounted parking for all visitors